jerickjoe111/launch-school/JS230/01_DOM.md

 The DOM traversal API does not provide any methods, but a series of properties to refer to the parent, siblings, and children relative to a given node.

-There are two ways we can traverse the Document: as a tree of Element objects (ignoring non-Element objects), or as a tree of Node objects (including Text and Comment objects).
+There are two ways we can understand and traverse the Document: as a tree of Element objects (ignoring non-Element objects), or as a tree of Node objects (including Text and Comment objects).
 These approaches are different based on the set of properties we use to traverse the tree.

 #### As a tree of Element objects